crashdean/PyPoll_Challenge/README.md

  2. **Charles Casper Stockham** : Had the second amount of votes with 23.0% and 85,213 votes.
  3. **Raymon Doane** : Was third with 3.1% and 11,606 votes.
 -  **Diana DeGette** with the election winner with 272,892 votes which was 73.8%.

+## Election Audit Summary

+The script for this election is an example of the poweer of Python.
+The funtion of the audit can be used to analize any election data set with just a few changes to the variables.
+Since the data was in CSV formate, any voting data in this same formate can be used.